Regrada Documentation

 regrada baseline

-regrada test
+regrada test / regrada check

-Runs cases, diffs against baselines, evaluates policies, and writes reports.
+Runs cases, diffs against baselines, evaluates policies, and writes reports. regrada check is an alias.

-regrada test
+regrada testregrada test --concurrency 4

 regrada ca